gpteng-org/gptengineer.app/README.md

 We are soon:
 - Adding arbitrary full stack capabilities
-- Announcing the stacked team and company behind gptengineer.app
+- Announcing the stacked team and company behind the product